stephenh/ts-proto/README.markdown

   const message: SomeMessage = { ...data };
   ```

-  For a consistent API, if `SomeMessage.lastName` is optional `lastName?`, then readers have to check _two_ empty conditions: a) is `lastName` `undefined` (b/c it was created in-memory and left unset), or b) is `lastName` empty string (b/c we read `SomeMessage` off the wire and correctly set `lastName` to empty string)?
+  For a consistent API, if `SomeMessage.lastName` is optional `lastName?`, then readers have to check _two_ empty conditions: a) is `lastName` `undefined` (b/c it was created in-memory and left unset), or b) is `lastName` empty string (b/c we read `SomeMessage` off the wire and, per the proto3 spec, initialized `lastName` to empty string)?

   For ensuring proper initialization, if later `SomeMessage.middleInitial` is added, but it's marked as optional `middleInitial?`, you may have many call sites in production code that _should_ now be passing `middleInitial` to create a valid `SomeMessage`, but are not.

   So, between typo-prevention, reader inconsistency, and proper initialization, ts-proto recommends using `useOptionals=none` as the "most safe" option.

-  All that said, this approach does require writers/creators to set every field (although `fromPartial` and `create` are meant to address this), so if you still want to have optional fields, you can set `useOptionals=messages` or `useOptionals=all`.
+  All that said, this approach does require writers/creators to set every field (although `fromPartial` and `create` are meant to address this), so if you still want to have optional keys, you can set `useOptionals=messages` or `useOptionals=all`.

   (See [this issue](https://github.com/stephenh/ts-proto/issues/120#issuecomment-678375833) and [this issue](https://github.com/stephenh/ts-proto/issues/397#issuecomment-977259118) for discussions on `useOptional`.)